Oil Cleansing is all the rage! But do you know how to do it right? Here’s a guide on how to Cleanse Your Face With Oil From A Holistic Skin Therapist.

 Oily skin will like Eucalyptus, Lavender or Tea tree.

 This post is in collaboration with Woman Divine Skincare.
-We only promote what we love and use ourselves.
+I only promote what I love and use myself.